YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

 ```ocaml
 Stream.take ~n:1 @@ run q (fun q -> ocanren { q == str }) project
 ```
 has the type `string list`.
-The module Stream is provided by the [OCanren](../../Installation/ocanren/src/OCanren.ml#L22) module, and its interface is [RStream.mli](../../Installation/ocanren/src/core/RStream.mli) where we could find:
+The module Stream is provided by the module OCanren which is opened at the beginning, and its interface is [RStream.mli](../../Installation/ocanren/src/core/RStream.mli) where we could find:
 ```ocaml
 val take : ?n:int -> 'a t -> 'a list